-In this study, we aim to answer the question whether the SNARC effect depends only on relative magnitude or whether absolute magnitude plays a role as well.
-First, we will replicate Experiment 3 by Dehaene et al. (1993), which has also been replicated in Experiment 1 by Fias et al. (1996), where we will also use the number ranges from 0 to 5 and from 4 to 9.
+FirstTo answer the research question, we will first replicate Experiment 3 by Dehaene et al. (1993), which has also been replicated in Experiment 1 by Fias et al. (1996), where we will also use the number ranges from 0 to 5 and from 4 to 9.
 Second, we will conduct a conceptual replication, which is meant to address confounds due to the unequal distribution of odd and even numbers and due to the presence of zero in both stimuli sets, where we will use the number ranges 1 to 5 (excluding 3) and 4 to 8 (excluding 6).
 The middle number of the range is also excluded in most SNARC studies using the typical set from 1 to 9.
 Moreover, the critical numbers that appear in both ranges are then the same in both experiments, namely 4 and 5.
-Table 2 gives an overview of the number ranges we will use and of confounds between number parity and number magnitude in Experiment 1 that will be avoided in Experiment 2.
+Table 21 gives an overview of the number ranges we will use and of confounds between number parity and number magnitude in Experiment 1 that will be avoided in Experiment 2.

 In both of our replication experiments, a high statistical power will be obtained by testing much larger samples than Dehaene et al. (1993) and Fias et al. (1996) and by increasing the number of repetitions per experimental cell from 15 to 25.
-To be able to Furthermore, analyses will be complemented by Bayes Factors so that we can quantify evidence both for differences between number ranges and for lack of such differences, we will use the Bayesian instead of frequentist approach (for the interpretation of different values for the Bayes Factors, we will follow the recommendations by Dienes, 2021).
+To be able to quantify evidence both for differences between number ranges and for lack of such differences, we will use the Bayesian instead of frequentist approach. (#For the interpretation of different values for the Bayes Factors, we will follow the recommendations by Dienes, (2021): A BF10 greater than 3 or 10 will be treated as moderate or strong evidence for the alternative hypothesis, while a BF10 smaller than 1/3 or 1/10 will be treated as moderate or strong evidence for the null hypothesis, respectively.
 Online experiments offer the possibility to collect data from large samples and therefore reach high statistical power (Reips, 2000, 2002).
-The SNARC effect has been successfully replicated in online settings (e.g., Cipora et al., 2019; Gökaydin et al., 2018; Koch et al., 2021).
+The SNARC effect has been successfully replicated in online settings (e.g., Cipora et al., 2019; Gökaydin et al., 2018; Koch et al., 20243).
 The measurement in the online setup showed a similar reliability and magnitude compared to the SNARC effect that is typically observed in lab studies.
 Further, it seems to be valid as regards the correlations of the SNARC effect with mean RTs and standard deviations of RTs, which are similar compared to lab studies.

 In this study, we expect to replicate the findings by Dehaene et al. (1993) and by Fias et al. (1996) as concerns RMdependency.
 However, we also expect to find evidence towards AMdependency of the number mapping on the MNL and of the strength of the SNARC effect.
 Previous studies have indicated tendencies that cannot be explained by RMdependency alone.
-More precisely, we expect to observe Scenario 4 or 5 (see Figure 21 and Table 1) and hypothesize:
+More precisely, we expect to observe Scenario 4 or 5 (see Figure 2 and Table 1) and hypothesize: